 That’s where this gallery of sectional sofas comes into play.
 Below we break down and provide photos for different categories of sectionals.
 We hope our sectional sofa buying guide aids you in your buying decision.

 The 3 main shapes are U-shape, L-shape and semi-circular shape.
 However, with modular sectionals, especially 5 piece sectionals, you can create additional configurations.
 A note about L-shaped sectionals – ensure you head to the sectional store with the correct orientation in mind.

-By this you need to know your room’s layout so the longer portion of the sofa is against the correct wall with the subordinate arm of the sofa extending out on the side that fits your room.
+By this, you need to know your room’s layout so the longer portion of the sofa is against the correct wall with the subordinate arm of the sofa extending out on the side that fits your room.

 When it comes to choosing a sectional style for your room (check out our in-depth 17 Types of Sofas article which goes into more detail about each style), you should have a clear interior design plan for your room with respect to color and theme.
 This way you will buy a style of sofa that best fits your room.

 FYI – your living room furniture can make a huge impact on the overall aesthetic of the room.
 It can enhance the design or detract.
 Do your best to buy a sectional that enhances the room design.

 Stationary sectionals are the most common.
-The are designed for one shape (instead of mix and match like modular sectionals).
+They are designed for one shape (instead of mix and match like modular sectionals).
 The better sectionals lock or connect the pieces together so they stay in place.

 Reclining designs are ideal for family rooms and media rooms.
 They come in a variety of styles – from individual movie chairs (below right) to a more traditional sofa with individual reclining sections (bottom left).

-d.
-Sofa/Chaise Sectionals
+6. Sofa/Chaise Sectionals

 The chaise lounge is incredibly popular as well.
-Basically it’s like having an attached ottoman… but the plus side is you can still use an ottoman so everyone on the sofa can put their feet up.
+Basically, it’s like having an attached ottoman… but the plus side is you can still use an ottoman so everyone on the sofa can put their feet up.

 7. Home Theater Style

 Like the reclining version, the home theater style of sectional is best for family rooms and media rooms.